Approximate complex amplitude encoding algorithm and its application to data classification problems: Approximate Complex Amplitude Encoding Algorithm

 where $e^{i\alpha}$ is the global phase.

 Note that, if the elements of $\boldsymbol{c} = \{c_0, \dots,c_{N-1}\}$ are all real-numbers, we can use AAE \cite{knakaji_aae2022}, which also trains a PQC to generate an approximating state.
 The training is accomplished by minimizing the cost function given by the MMD \cite{liu2018differentiable,coyle2020born} between two probability distributions corresponding to the target and the model states.
-However, this method is not applicable for the complex-valued data loading, because each element of a probability distribution is given by the squared absolute value of each complex amplitude, meaning that it has no information about the real and imaginary parts.
+However, this method is not applicable for the general complex-valued data loading, because each element of the probability distribution is given by the squared absolute value of the complex amplitude of the corresponding state vector and thus AAE cannot distinguish real and complex numbers of the state.